pharmaverse/logrx/README.md

 being developed.
 While the main functions and functionality have already been created, there are still many behind the scenes items that need to be addressed.

-The main item we still need to address is unit testing.
-While functional testing has been done during development, the package still lacks unit tests.
-We believe that the functions will work as intended currently, we will be adding unit tests in an upcoming release.
-We intend to not change the function names or functionality during this development so that anyone using the package can continue using it even after updates.